Maruti 800: Changes

 A Euro III emission-compliant version of the car was released in 2005 to meet Indian emissions regulations.
 An LPG version of the vehicle was also released in 2008.
 As of September 2009, the company has yet to reach a decision regarding the manufacture of a Euro IV-compliant version of the vehicle because it would increase the retail price.
 However even stricter emissions regulations which came into effect by April 2010, would mandate Euro IV compliance in major Indian cities including Delhi, Mumbai, Hyderabad and Bangalore and 2015–2016 for the remainder of the country.
-By 2005, Maruti Suzuki had planned to phase out the 800 around 2010. but it was still on sale in October 2011.
+By 2005, Maruti Suzuki had planned to phase out the 800 around 2010, but it was still on sale in October 2011.
 Its main competitor is the less expensive Tata Nano (123,000 compared to 184,641 rupees) which has an 8 percent smaller exterior size and a noisier engine with less torque.
-But in 2011, Maruti Suzuki declared to relaunch Maruti Suzuki 800 compliant Euro IV emission norms to tap the small car market directly competing Tata Nano but later on Maruti Suzuki decided to phase out as it was not feasible for the company.
+In 2011, Maruti Suzuki declared it would relaunch the Maruti Suzuki 800 with a new version compliant with Euro IV emission norms to tap the small car market to compete with the Tata Nano, but later on Maruti Suzuki decided to phase out as it was not feasible for the company.